Steffenhagen-N/Text_Based_Card_Games/README.md

 -War

-## Main Class Functionality
+## Main Class Methods

-This is a list of all callable main class functions both currently implemented and planned.
+This is a list of all callable main class methods both currently implemented and planned.
 This section acts as a Help guide for implementation of additional games using the existing framework.

 ### Card v.1.0